travyozza/postgresql-db-azure-deployment/README.md

 ## Description

 ## Implementation
-### Creating a PostgreSQL DB using Azure Database for PostgreSQL
+### 1. Creating a PostgreSQL DB using Azure Database for PostgreSQL

+### 2. Connecting to database via cli